plumvillage/newsletter/src/2023/en/articles/dr-lilian-cheung--opening-the-door-to-a-life-of-peace-and-purpose.md

 One day in 2011, I got a call from Olivia Wu, the Executive Chef at Google headquarters in Mountain View, California, who was eager to get Googlers to eat less desserts.
 I suggested numerous ways to improve the nutritional quality of the desserts and reduce the portion sizes.
 However, Olivia noted she had already tried these modifications without much success as all the food offered in Google is free!
 Then I asked her whether they have been coached on how to eat mindfully as described in *Savor – Mindful Eating, Mindful Life*?
 She hadn’t, and then asked if I could get Thay to speak at Google.

 Fortunately, Olivia’s request came at a time when Thay was leading a retreat at Blue Cliff Monastery.
 I had the opportunity to meet with Thay and Sr. Chan Khong and asked him to consider giving a talk at Google.
 Thay seemed to be amused by my request.
 After a long pause, he smiled and nodded and said he would give a talk if Google allowed for a half-day retreat led by him and his monastics.
 Olivia was elated with Thay’s positive response; and Thay also seemed to be delighted about going to Google.
 The Google retreat was transformational for the campus culture.
 The Google community meditated, listened to Thay’s precious teachings and singing by the monastics, walked mindfully around the Google campus, and ate a dinner mindfully together in silence.
-The magic of the Google retreat has been captured by a wonderful video recording, *Mindfulness as a Foundation for Health*.<a class="note" href="https://www.youtube.com/watch?v=Ijnt-eXukwk">https://www.youtube.com/watch?v=Ijnt-eXukwk</a>
+The magic of the Google retreat has been captured by a wonderful video recording, *Mindfulness as a Foundation for Health* (<a href="https://www.youtube.com/watch?v=Ijnt-eXukwk">youtube.com/watch?v=Ijnt-eXukwk</a>).

 ## Thay and His Monastics Flowing Through Boston